noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 11/7/2022 09:39 Francesca saying that I will have to got fear remember me when a man from Cosa Nostra have heavy beaten myself inside a car.

+- 11/7/2022 23:34 A woman from Iran that live in the high class neighbor of Genoa follow to torture me saying that I'll do a complaint against her and her family she will let me kidnap me another time.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)